 Can I pick up a packet for my friend/family member?

-Because we’re a USAT sanctioned event, we have to follow their rules, which means that everyone must pick up their own packet and present photo ID when doing so.
-This goes for relays as well as individual events.
-Packet pick up will run from 5-7pm on Saturday evening and 6-7am on race morning at the finish area.
+Because we’re a USAT sanctioned event everyone must pick up their own packet and present a photo ID when doing so.
+This applies to all relays as well as individual events.
+Packet pick up will run from 5:00pm to 7:00pm on Saturday evening and 6:00am to 7:30am on race morning at the finish area.

 Can I wear a wetsuit?